pyeventsourcing/eventsourcing/README.md

 **Application Level Encryption**
 Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
-Can optionally be applied only to a selection of events, or to all the events of and application, or not applied at all (the default).
-Included is an AES cipher in CBC mode with 16 byte blocksize (128 bit) that uses a unique initialization vector for each encryption and an 16 byte-long encryption key passed in at run time.
+Can optionally be applied to particular events, or all stored events, or not applied at all (the default).
+Included is an AES cipher, in CBC mode with 128 bit blocksize, that uses a 16 byte encryption key passed in at run time, and which generates a unique 16 byte initialization vector for each encryption.
+Data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

 **Generic Event Store**
 With an extendable set of adapters called "stored event repositories"